asnaqsys/asnaqsys.github.io/manuals/hosting/mom/rendering-in-windows.md

 (where xx.x is the version number of the product being installed) and registers the assembly in the [GAC](//learn.microsoft.com/en-us/dotnet/framework/app-domains/gac).

-## Open.Renderer
+## ASNA.QSys.Renderer.WindowsOnly
-The combination of the Open.Renderer and Open.PrintControls can be used to print a Manuscript file to any printer installed on a **Windows computer**, including the 'Microsoft Print To PDF' printer.
+The ASNA.QSys.Renderer.WindowsOnly can be used to print a Manuscript file to any printer installed on a **Windows computer**, including the 'Microsoft Print To PDF' printer.

-`Open.Render` and `Open.PrintControls` are the Open Source releases of the DataGate components.
-To distiguish these components from those ship with the standard DataGate ones the names have been prefixed with `Open.`.
+`ASNA.QSys.Renderer.WindowsOnly` is the Open Source releas of the DataGate components.
+To distiguish this components from those ship with the standard DataGate ones the names have been modified.

 It is your responsibilty to build and install these components on your system.
-You can find the projects' sources in the GitHub [asnaqsys/PrintRendering](https://github.com/asnaqsys/PrintRendering) repositiory.
+You can find the project sources in the [GitHub Repository](//github.com/asnaqsys/ASNA.QSys.Renderer).